VBA code Command Line Compilation

 Example: -bit=x86

--packdll – This switch enables the single file compilation output result with the DLL embedded inside of the compiled workbook or add-in.
-This switch doesn’t have any value to be assigned.
-This option is available in the case when the product is registered with the Professional license.
+– This switch enables the single file compilation output result with the DLL embedded inside of the compiled workbook or add-in.
+Markedly, there is no value to assign to this switch.
+This option is only available when you register the product with the Professional license.

--prepack – This switch allows you to specify the path to a command batch file that will be executed before packing the compiled DLL(s) into the compiled workbook.
-Please note that this switch can only be used in conjunction with the “-packdll” switch.
-The “<?DLLPATH?>” tag will be replaced with the path to the currently compiled DLL.
-This switch can be utilized to apply a digital signature to your compiled DLL file before it is embedded within the compiled workbook.
-This option is available in case when the product is registered with Professional license.
+tag will be replaced with the path to the currently compiled DLL.
+Use this switch to apply a digital signature to your compiled DLL file before it becomes embedded within the compiled workbook.
+This option is only available when you register the product with the Professional license.

 Example: -prepack="c:\MyFolder\digisign.cmd <?DLLPATH?>"

--tdll – The name of the target dll.
-If this switch is missed, then the default value that will be used is equal to the name of the workbook plus the defined bitness of the compilation as an additional substring.
+– The name of the target dll.
+If this switch is missing, then the compiler will use the default value.
+The default value is equal to the name of the workbook plus the defined bitness of the compilation as an additional substring.
 For example, in the case of the workbook with the file name of “Sample.xls” — the default dll name will be “Sample_xls_32.dll”.

 Example: -tdll="MyFileName.dll"